 Any visitor who cares to learn about a time not long ago known as the “Troubles” should be sure to take what is known as a Black Cab tour.
 These informal tours take place in the back of a black taxi cab.
 Your local cabbie takes you back through time, and you explore the site of numerous conflicts throughout Belfast’s history.
 They’re meant to be light-hearted, intriguing, and reflective.

 When Natasha first came here, she was on the fence about joining a tour, but after joining a group and doing it, she found out there was no better way to learn about the countries history than to be given a tour by someone who lived through it!
 It’s a must in Belfast!

 Tasha loved this one so much she’s now been twice!
-The World Travel Awards have even given it the Best Tourist Attraction Award in 2016.
+The World Travel Awards had even given it the Best Tourist Attraction Award in 2016.
 Belfast was the birthplace of the doomed Titanic and shipbuilding, in general, has long been associated with Belfast.
 The building design is truly unique.
-Some refer to it as a metal iceberg while the architect drew inspiration from ship hulls being built in the Harland & Wolff shipyards right next door.
+Some refer to it as a metal iceberg while the architect drew inspiration from ship hulls in the Harland & Wolff shipyards right next door.